Whatapalaver/tech_test_text_game/README.md

 Areas requiring further development
 ---

-App.rb currently includes defines POST handlers for each of the 4 potential options.
+App.rb currently defines POST handlers for each of the 4 potential options.
 This results in significant repetition of code.
 I suspect I should handle this in a single POST handler that takes a further parameter to define which Option is being created.

 Now that my Option initialisation also initialises a blank Page I have created some circularity where both the Page and the Option need to know about each other.
 I have handled that in App.rb POST route where I push details of the Option into the Page object and in turn push these to the Story object.
 This doesn't feel like a good implementation and is also probably too much logic to be contained in the controller.